dooleydevin/crn-parser/README.md

 TIME = 10000
 ```

-By default, the program makes 1 calculation per second, but this can be increased or decreased by setting the TIMEDIFF parameter.
-For example, the following parameters will cause the program to make 500 calculations:
+By default, rates are recalculated once per second, but this can be increased or decreased by setting the TIMEDIFF parameter.
+For example, the following parameters will cause the program to make 500 recalculations:

 ```
 TIME = 5000